To Infinity and Beyond: A General Framework for Scaling Economic Theories

 Fix a set $X$ of alternatives.
 A \emph{(stochastic choice) dataset} is a function such that $\mathcal{A}\subseteq\bigl\{A\in 2^X\setminus\{\emptyset\} ~\big|~ |A|<\infty\bigr\}$ and $\sum_{x\in A}P(A,x)=1$ for every $A\in\mathcal{A}$.
 The dataset~$P$ is interpreted as probabilities with which different alternatives are chosen given various menus $\mathcal{A}$ from $X$.
-Probabilistic choice may emerge from random shocks to preferences over time, or represent fractions of deterministic choices in a population.\footnote{For a detailed discussion and a textbook treatment of this setting, see \citet{ce}. }
+Probabilistic choice may emerge from random shocks to preferences over time, or represent fractions of deterministic choices in a population.\footnote{For a detailed discussion and a textbook treatment of this setting, see \citet{ce}.}

-A dataset is \emph{rationalizable} if there exists a probability measure $\nu$ over the space\footnote{In this \lcnamecref{stoch}, when we consider probability measures over the space of full orders over a set $X$, then if $X$ is countable then we will take this space as a measurable space w.r.t.\ the discrete $\sigma$-algebra, and more generally for arbitrary $X$ we will take this space as a measurable space w.r.t.\ the $\sigma$-algebra generated by all of its subset of the form $\{\pi \mid a_1\succ_{\pi}\cdots\succ_{\pi} a_n\}$, where the $a_i$ are distinct elements in $X$.} of full orders over $X$ such that $\Pr_{\nu}[x\succ A\setminus\{x\}]=P(A,x)$ for every $(A,x)$ in the domain of $P$.
+A dataset is \emph{rationalizable} if there exists a probability measure $\nu$ over the space\footnote{In this \lcnamecref{stoch}, when we consider probability measures over the space of total orders (i.e., complete, transitive, and antisymmetric orders) over a set $X$, then if $X$ is countable then we take this space as a measurable space w.r.t.\ the discrete $\sigma$-algebra, and more generally for arbitrary $X$ we take this space as a measurable space w.r.t.\ the $\sigma$-algebra generated by all of its subset of the form $\{\pi \mid a_1\succ_{\pi}\cdots\succ_{\pi} a_n\}$, where the $a_i$ are distinct elements in $X$.} of total orders over $X$ such that $\Pr_{\nu}[x\succ A\setminus\{x\}]=P(A,x)$ for every $(A,x)$ in the domain of $P$.
 A dataset~$P$ satisfies the \emph{Axiom of Revealed Stochastic Preference} if for every $n$ and every finite sequence (possibly with repetitions) $(A_i,x_i)_{i=1}^n$, where each $(A_i,x_i)$ is in the domain of $P$,

 where the factorial symbolizes the set of all possible permutations.

 \begin{theorem}[\citealt{MR1971,MR1990}] Let $X$ be a finite set of items.
 A dataset $P$ is rationalizable if and only if it satisfies the Axiom of Revealed Stochastic Preference. \end{theorem}